aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/packages.md

 ## PackageBundle Fields
 ### PackageBundle
-PackageBundle is the Schema for the packagebundles API.
+PackageBundle is the Schema for the packagebundle API.

 <table>
     <thead>